b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 A dirty read happens when one transaction reads uncommitted changes from another transaction.
 If that other transaction rolls back, you've read data that never actually existed.

+**Analogy:** Like seeing a pending debit on your bank account before it actually clears.
+If the merchant cancels it, you've seen money deducted that was never actually taken.

 ```sql
 -- Transaction A
 BEGIN;